The Lymphatic System

 The Superficial Lymphatic System

-axillary lymph nodes (which are located in the armpits and filter fluid from the chest, breast, arm, and back) and inguinal lymph nodes (which are located in the bend of the hip and filter fluid from the leg, lower abdomen, buttock, and genital region).
+The superficial lymphatic system is made up of vessels and nodes that are located just under the superficial skin.
+Key areas include axillary lymph nodes (which are located in the armpits and filter fluid from the chest, breast, arm, and back) and inguinal lymph nodes (which are located in the bend of the hip and filter fluid from the leg, lower abdomen, buttock, and genital region).

 The Deep Lymphatic System